falcosecurity/falco-website/content/en/docs/setup/packages.md

 {{% /pageinfo %}}

-As a side note, if you preferred not to use the `falcoctl` tool to automatically update your rules, you can mask it as follows.
+As a side note, if you prefer not to use the `falcoctl` tool to automatically update your rules, you can mask it as follows.
 Otherwise, as explained [here](/docs/install-operate/installation/#rule-update), Falco will enable it too.

 ```
 $ sudo systemctl mask falcoctl-artifact-follow.service